wp-plugins/toznyauth/readme.txt

 	3. Scan the QR code that appears using the Tozny app on your phone.

 == Changelog ==

+= 1.0.3 =
+ * Adding .gitignore file.
+ * Adding missing Changelog notes for v.1.0.2.
+ * moving Tested version from 4.0 to 4.1
+ * updated SDK libs to latest version

+= 1.0.2 =
+ * Updated Tozny SDK-PHP files to use latest from https://github.com/tozny/sdk-php

 = 0.9.5 =
  * Updated info in this readme.txt file.